 v Fixtures Secretary

-…who shall all be Officers of The Club.
-All the foregoing shall be elected at the AGM and remain in office until the conclusion of the AGM of the following year.
+…all the foregoing shall be elected at the AGM and remain in office until the conclusion of the AGM of the following year.

 b.
 Five elected Committee members are required for a quorum for a Committee meeting to take place providing the Chairman is also present.